pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - Placement Policy names are case insensitive, and follow the same rules as tables/other identifiers for length (64 chars) and special characters.
 - The full placement policy can be seen with `SHOW CREATE PLACEMENT POLICY x`.
 This is useful for shorthand usage by DBAs, and consistent with other database objects.
 - It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x CONSTRAINTS ..;` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined)
-- The statement `DROP PLACEMENT POLICY` should return an error if the policy is in use by any objects (TBD: see "unresolved questions")
+- The statement `DROP PLACEMENT POLICY` should execute without error.
+If any partitions currently use this policy, they will be converted to the policy used by the table they belong to.
+If any tables use this policy, they will be converted to the policy used by the database they belong to.
+If any databases use this policy, they will be converted to the default placement policy.
+This is modeled on the behavior of dropping a `ROLE` that might be assigned to users.

 #### Metadata commands